roarb/video-collections/README.md

 With CBQ running, create an index like so:

 ```
-CREATE PRIMARY INDEX ON `restful-sample` USING GSI;
+CREATE PRIMARY INDEX ON `video-collection` USING GSI;
 ```

 Your database is now ready for use.